NewsLocal News

 His office said it is working on how to change the state’s online voter registration system and paper forms “to make sure there’s no confusion” and other logistical issues.

-The Clean Elections Commission is meeting on Friday to determine if it will take legal action.
+The Clean Elections Commission voted on Friday to take legal action.

-“We need to make sure that those voters who don't want to be in a party don't get confused and accidentally get affiliated with a party,” Collins said.
+“We need to make sure that those voters who don't want to be in a party don't get confused and accidentally get affiliated with a party,” Collins said before the meeting.

 He told ABC15 that people registering to vote online could be confused if they see “Arizona Independent Party” in the drop-down menu.